Identity-numbers/identity-generator/README.md

 The single identity number is found vertically as a repeating pattern in the repeated folding of a sequence of integers.
 It repeats itself throughout the folding.

 See the blue rectangle in the image below.
+Also note how the pattern repeats itself for every column but with another offset.

 <a href="url"><img src="github-img/IdentityNumber.png" width="650" ></a>